What is Industry 4.0

 Enterprise networking is when network devices communicate with systems outside of their direct closed loop of communication.
 For instance, the computer program that runs the material handling, cutting, and punching machines from the previous example may communicate with other systems within the manufacturing facility.
 It may also communicate back and forth with systems outside the manufacturing facility.

 In this scenario, the manufacturing system can run at the optimum speed based on other manufacturing machines’ production capacity.
-The system can also send production information to a central hub network, which manages material inventory and purchasing.
+The system can also send production information to a central hub network, managing material inventory, and purchasing.
 It can also send data to other systems that analyze potential production delays and communicate to a management team the cost of production slowdowns.
 This process is an example of an enterprise network.

 The amount of data communicated by sensors within large-scale facilities often exceeds the current networking capacity.
-Edge computing allows internal networking data processing to happen at the facility.
-Only important information is passed through enterprise networking for processing in the cloud and sent to a central system, reducing the network’s bandwidth burden.
+Edge computing allows internal networking data processing to happen at a facility.
+Thus, only important information is passed through enterprise networking for processing in the cloud and sent to a central system, reducing the network’s bandwidth burden.

 With all tech advances, new challenges arise.
-A significant concern with implementing automated systems and data flow is cyber crimes.
+For example, a significant concern with implementing automated systems and data flow is cyber crimes.
 Ransomware takes on a whole new meaning when the perpetrators take over an entire factory remotely and hold the factory for ransom.

 Understanding the risks of fully automated systems enables companies to develop a strong cybersecurity plan.